Lasagna with bechamel, marinara, sausage and beef is much better than a classic lasagna This recipe makes a fantastic Christmas dinner.

-Authentic Italian recipes for lasagna use white sauce instead of ricotta or cottage cheese.
+Authentic Italian lasagna recipes call for bechamel sauce instead of ricotta or cottage cheese.
 That is because it gives the dish a creamier and saucier texture.

 - Crushed tomatoes – San Marzano tomatoes have a sweeter flavor and lower acidity, but you can easily substitute your favorite brand instead.